-^{} Includes shares held directly, indirectly and beneficially by KMP
+\ Includes shares held directly, indirectly and beneficially by KMP

-- Shares rights in lieu of Executive and Non-executive director fees have been allocated for the month of June 2015.
-Shares in relation (i) to the rights have been issued on 24 July 2015. (ii) - Shares have been issued in lieu of fees for the 2016 FY as approved by shareholders at the 2015 AGM - All equity transactions with KMP other than those arising from the vesting of performance rights or issue of shares in lieu of fees (iii) have been entered into under terms and conditions no more favourable than those the Group would have adopted if dealing at arm's length. - (iv) Balance at date of resignation d) Loans to KMP and their related parties e) Other transactions and balances with KMP and their related parties
+Shares rights in lieu of Executive and Non-executive director fees have been allocated for the month of June 2015.
+Shares in relation to the rights have been issued on 24 July 2015.

+Shares have been issued in lieu of fees for the 2016 FY as approved by shareholders at the 2015 AGM d) Loans to KMP and their related parties

+All equity transactions with KMP other than those arising from the vesting of performance rights or issue of shares in lieu of fees have been entered into under terms and conditions no more favourable than those the Group would have adopted if dealing at arm's length.

+Balance at date of resignation